Income Tax Return Forms in India

 - Income from one house property; or

-- Income from other sources like interest income, etc. (excluding winning from lottery and income from race horses).
+- Income from other sources like interest income, and agricultural income up to INR 5000 (excluding winning from lottery and income from race horses).

-The new ITR-2 form is to be used by individuals and HUFs who are not carrying out business or profession under any proprietorship, but have the following:
+ITR-2 form is applicable to individuals and HUFs who are not carrying out business or profession under any proprietorship, but have the following income sources:

 - Income from salary or pension;